Selection Process for New Applicants

 The interview will last approximately 10-15 minutes and is designed to explore candidates’ motivation for higher degree study, their critical thinking skills and understanding of aquaculture-related issues.
 Candidates will also be able to ask questions about the EMJMD ACES+.
 The atmosphere is designed to be relaxed and informative.

-Interviews will normally be conducted using Skype for Business.
+Interviews will normally be conducted using Microsoft Teams software.

 Applicants will normally hear within 5 working days about whether they have been successful in gaining a place on the programme.